-Although the SM of electroweak interactions appears to describe physics extremely well up to the smallest distance scales yet probed, it leaves many serious questions unsolved and cannot completely describe all observed phenomena.
+Indeed, although the SM of electroweak interactions with the inclusion of a 125 GeV Higgs boson appears to describe physics extremely well down to the smallest distance scales yet probed and also does not lead to an unstable Universe where we live in, it leaves many serious questions (in addition to the hierarchy problem addressed in Section 4.3) unsolved and cannot completely describe all observed phenomena.
 For example one might wonder about neutrino masses, values of fundamental constants and couplings, the origin of families or the exact charge relations between various particles.
 An even greater question might be: what is the role of gravity in all this?
 For now it seems that only general relativity correctly describes the physics of gravity and perhaps string theory.
-What we do know is that the standard model is certainly not the last theory of physics.
+Therefore, while the SM is a very good approximation to the full theory of elementary particles and forces at low energy scales, it is believed to be only a component of a more complete theory.
 At some energy it must give way to a more fundamental theory.
 This is perhaps a grand unified theory or string theory or something else (not yet considered).